How to Build High-Performing Teams in the Workplace

 Professional development trainers and team building facilitators can help in all of those areas.
 Here’s how to recognize the need and then use those resources strategically to help create and sustain high-performing work teams.

-Signs of Trouble
+Addressing Signs of Trouble in Corporate Teams

 Obviously, any falloff in team performance is a source of concern worth investigating.
 Employee complaints are another sign of trouble, whether those relate to coworkers, tasks, strategy, the work environment, or other issues.

-However, if those complaints are followed up by an acknowledgement of the employee’s role in the problem, and ideas for solving it, that’s actually a positive sign.
+However, if those complaints are followed up by an acknowledgment of the employee’s role in the problem, and ideas for solving it, that’s actually a positive sign.
 It shows that the employee is engaged, concerned, thinking about the issue, and taking at least part of the responsibility for making things better.

 Silence can be more dangerous than complaining, according to Roy Charette, a leader in the fields of team building and professional development training, and managing partner at Best Corporate Events, “A key sign of trouble is disconnectedness.
 When employees stop caring enough to complain or identify what’s wrong, they just go silent.
 That’s a big red flag.”